 Our skilled team also performed Long Island’s first heart transplant in 2018.
 With more than 300 people awaiting heart transplants at any given time in New York, we are thrilled to be making an impact.
 Having this program on Long Island provides more options for our community, reduces wait times, and seamlessly transitions follow-up care to a local facility.

 Once you leave the hospital, you'll remain our priority as you progress toward recovery.
-That’s why we created a program called Follow Your Heart, a free home care service to keep you happy and healthy well after discharge.
+That’s why we created a program called Follow Your Heart—a free home care service for patients who’ve had certain types of heart surgery—to keep you happy and healthy well after discharge.

 Should you need more routine heart or lung care, we have an extensive network right in your neighborhood; our doctors provide comprehensive care at outpatient office locations throughout New York City, Long Island and Westchester.
 And if you need more advanced treatment, we are part of nationally recognized heart and lung programs.